wangkaixin219/CE7455-Assignment/assignment-3/README.md

 #  Neural Machine Translation

 This example trains a Seq2Seq model with attention.
 The dataset for this exercise is a machine translation dataset provided by Pytorch tutorial.
 The dataset includes 135,842 English-French sentence pairs.
-We read the text from the file line by line, and split a line into two parts by `\t', one of which is English sentence and the other is French one.
+We read the text from the file line by line, and split a line into two parts by '\t', one of which is English sentence and the other is French one.

 ## Train language model